linz/topo-workflows/docs/infrastructure/destroy.md

 ## Destroy RDS

-You need to destroy the EKS cluster prior.
+You need to destroy the EKS cluster prior to destroy the RDS stack.

+From this repository:

 `npx cdk destroy [ARGO_DB_STACK]`